YamanduGermano/ProRPC/README.md

 ## Asset List
 ![Assets!](https://user-images.githubusercontent.com/63875673/112143638-eeb3c680-8bb6-11eb-8b84-1b7bf9c4e15a.png)

-**ProRPC gets the asset list from your aplicattion to help you choose the images**
+**ProRPC gets the asset list from your application to help you choose the images**

 # How to use

-### 1 - Go to Discord Developers Page and create an Aplication
+### 1 - Go to Discord Developers Page and create an Application

 ![Discord Developers page](https://user-images.githubusercontent.com/63875673/112144914-79e18c00-8bb8-11eb-8c0a-3f148daeb95b.png)